CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 The goal isn't just a successful single event, but building sustained capacity for community engagement and collaborative problem-solving in your area.

 Ready to organize your first unconference?
 Start with your community's most pressing questions, find a flexible venue, and trust in the collective wisdom of engaged citizens working together.

+## Case study: CityCamp Raleigh - from Twitter idea to 200+ attendees 📈

+CityCamp Raleigh demonstrates how passionate volunteers can organize a successful unconference from scratch in just 12 weeks.
+The event began with a simple Twitter conversation in March 2011 between community members discussing how to make Raleigh an open source hub.

+**The organizing team faced significant challenges:** None of the organizers had ever attended a CityCamp or any unconference before.
+Despite this inexperience, their shared passion for open government, transparency, and civic technology drove them to create a three-day event focused on reimagining how technology could improve their city.

+**Key organizing decisions that led to success:**

+- **Co-leadership structure**: Two committed leaders shared the organizing burden rather than relying on a single organizer
+- **Weekly meetups**: Regular in-person gatherings kept momentum and accountability
+- **Committee structure**: Teams focused on marketing, sponsorship, speakers, and logistics
+- **Transparent planning**: They published their project plan publicly for community input and accountability
+- **Strategic communication tools**: Used Facebook groups for primary communication and Google Docs for collaborative work
+- **Community research**: Studied other CityCamps and consulted with CityCamp founders for guidance

+**Results achieved:**
+- Over 200 registrants
+- 20 sponsors and supporters
+- 15 speakers
+- Strong foundation for ongoing civic engagement in Raleigh

+The organizers noted that using Facebook as their primary communication tool initially seemed unconventional but proved highly effective for collaboration and keeping everyone informed across multiple committees.

+**Key lesson**: The organizers reflected that "opportunities like this don't come along very often" and saw CityCamp as a catalyst for broader open government movement in their city.
+Their experience shows that passionate community members can successfully organize impactful unconferences even without prior experience, when they combine clear vision with collaborative organizing methods.

 ## Reference links and resources 🔗